 Starting in version 2107, this action isn't available.
 You can't create a traditional cloud distribution point (CDP).
 Use a content-enabled cloud management gateway by enabling the option to Allow CMG to function as a cloud distribution point and serve content from Azure storage.
 For more information, see Modify a CMG.

 Perform this procedure on the site to host this cloud distribution point as determined by your design.

 In the Configuration Manager console, go to the Administration workspace, expand Cloud Services, and select Cloud Distribution Points.
 In the ribbon, select Create Cloud Distribution Point.

 On the General page of the Create Cloud Distribution Point Wizard, configure the following settings:

 First specify the Azure environment.

 Select Azure Resource Manager deployment as the deployment method.
 Select Sign in to authenticate with an Azure subscription admin account.
-The wizard auto-populates the remaining fields from the information stored during the Azure AD integration prerequisite.
+The wizard auto-populates the remaining fields from the information stored during the Microsoft Entra integration prerequisite.
 If you own multiple subscriptions, select the Subscription ID of the desired subscription to use.